UNDERSTANDING ORIGINAL SIN

 “Then the Lord God said to the serpent, “Because you have done this, you are cursed more than all animals, domestic and wild.
 You will crawl on your belly, groveling in the dust as long as you live.
 And I will cause hostility between you and the woman, and between your offspring and her offspring.
 He will strike your head, and you will strike his heel.””

+The serpent instead of being honored and glorified for binging this knowledge to humanity will be cursed and hated for it.
 This foreshadows the victory that Christ would eventually achieve over evil, “He will strike your head and you will strike his heel”.
-In Revelation the Anti-Christ is struck in the head mortally wounding him.
+In Revelation one of the heads of the beast is struck in the head mortally wounding him.
 Throughout history the serpent was cursed to slither in the dust, the darkness that bore the light.
 Seeking to bring knowledge and enlightenment to humanity by being a mirror for every dark desire we have, but always being reviled, demonized and attacked for the reflection it showed us.
 And then there is Christ, God in the flesh.
 The Light that came down and bore the darkness of all our sin and shame.
 Thus becoming the bridge healing the original sin that caused us to become separated from God our father.

 So what is the lesson in all of this?
-Protect your children’s innocence for as long as you can.
+Can you find the balance?
+Will you protect your children’s innocence for as long as you can.
 Teach them and lead them by example.
 Use discernment on when you think they are ready to learn certain things.
-Let them make mistakes and be there to help them see the lesson in it when they do.
+Let them make mistakes, sit in those consequences and be there to help them see the lesson in it when they do.
 And be ever willing to lay down your life to rescue them from their own sins.